-Hydrogen as a renewable energy source
+Hydrogen gas renewable energy

 The hydrogen value chain is both complex and capital-intensive.
 Many segments of the value chain are not yet developing at the same rate--for those technologies and regulations that are developing quickly, staying up to date can be a challenge.
 There is also a significant degree of uncertainty around hydrogen demand in new applications, which stems from a lack of clarity in government incentives, slow development of infrastructure, and competition with other decarbonization technologies.